 Parent and Student Information

-Knowing your road rules forms part of the requirement for your licence and will give you a better understanding when driving to help you make the correct decisions.
+The road rules form part of the requirement for your licence and will give you a better understanding when driving to help you make the correct decisions.

-Get assessed by Penrith Driving School to see if they are ready to be driving by themselves.
+Get assessed by Penrith Driving School to see if you or they are ready to be driving by themselves.

 Links to the RMS